Glasgow

 MTB: Cathkin Braes

 Cathkin Braes has everything that a beginning biker needs.
-It features two cross country loops, three descending trails with varying difficulty levels and an additional track for dual slalom racing!
+It features two cross-country loops, three descending trails with varying difficulty levels, and an additional track for dual slalom racing!
 The terrain is all purpose-built gravel (with some mud trails) providing plenty of grip and not so much pressure on your tires if you feel brave enough to try some tricks (like landing off jumps).

 MTB: Kilpatrick Hills

 With over 20 trails, the Kilpatrick Hills is one of the area's premier downhill mountain bike destinations.
 The variety and technicality make it a worthwhile ride for everyone from beginners to experts who want something different than just flat or smooth singletracks!
-With views across the River Clyde, the Kilpatrick Hills is worth checking out for a thrill seeking adventure!
+With views across the River Clyde, the Kilpatrick Hills is worth checking out for a thrill-seeking adventure!

 MTB: Mugdock Park

 Mugdock Park is the perfect spot for those looking to get outside and experience mountain biking not too far away from the city centre.
-The terrain at this location provides a variety of options, whether you are an experienced mountain biker or just starting out with your first bike!
+The terrain at this location provides a variety of options, whether you are an experienced mountain biker or just starting with your first bike!

 mountain bike trails glasgow